ifraixedes/hugo-resources/content/social-sharing.md

 title = "Social Sharing Shortcodes"
 +++

-In this page you can see the available social sharing shortcodes showing a live exeample and code sample.
+In this page you can see the available social sharing shortcodes showing a live example and code sample.

 ## Facebook share button
 Render a Facebook share button, like {{<facebook-share "example.com">}}

-It has only one positional parameters an is optional; the default is `page URL` value.
+It has only one positional parameter and is optional; the default is `page URL` value.

 {{<highlight go>}}
   <!-- No parameter, so the page url will be used-->